cache-token/docs/FEES.md

 The contract owner has the ability to force collection of these inactive fees on a prorated basis at any point in time on inactive accounts.

-If at any point a user owning an address resumes any activity (originates a transaction to the contract), the account is "reactivated", previously owed fees are deducted, and the storage fee clock is reset to 0.
+If at any point an account resumes any activity (originates a transaction to the contract), the account is "reactivated", previously owed fees are deducted, and the storage fee clock is reset to 0.
 The account cannot be marked inactive for another 3 years of inactivity.

 **Inactive fees are totally disjoint and non-coincident with storage fees**.
 When an account is marked inactive, previously owed storage fees are paid automatically, and inactive fees begin accruing from the moment the account had been inactive for 3 years.